CaddyGlow/handcontrol/README.md

 cargo run -p handcontrol-server -- enroll --qr
 ```

 The server writes its configuration to `~/.config/handcontrol/config.toml` (or the platform equivalent) on first run.
 Edit this file to curate command definitions, adjust enrollment policies, or enable the relay client.
+Set `HANDCONTROL_CONFIG_DIR=/path/to/dir` before launching any HandControl binary to override the entire suite's config root (server, CLI, TUI, and shared client storage).

 ## Clients
 - **CLI:** `cargo run -p handcontrol-cli -- discover` for mDNS discovery, `... -- enroll qr --payload '<json>'` for QR onboarding, and `... -- exec <server> <command_id>` to invoke commands.